mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 #### Updating a specific settlement

-The existing API definition (see Ref_2 above) supports an **updateSettlementById** resource.
+The existing API definition <sup>[2](https://github.com/mojaloop/central-settlement/blob/master/src/interface/swagger.json)</sup> supports an
+**updateSettlementById** resource.
 This function allows its user to update information about a settlement by giving the ID that was returned when the settlement was created.